 - A validated document signing certificate order.
-Please read this how-to for full instructions on ordering and validation of production certificates.
-If you would like to order a test certificate in the sandbox environment instead, please proceed to Section 7 of this article.
+Please read this how-to for full instructions on ordering and validation.

 - A Client ID (also known as an Application ID.
-Please refer to this how-to for instructions on generating this credential for either production or sandbox).
+Please refer to this how-to for instructions on generating this credential).

 Enroll in eSigner and Set Up Two-Factor Authentication